FelixBeruTheAnalyst/kenya-maternal-health-anc-analysis/README.md

 ### The Hidden Story Behind National Averages
-- Kenya's **97.1% ANC coverage** hides the fact that only **62.3%** of women complete the WHO recommended 4+ visits
+- Kenya's **97.1% ANC coverage** hides the fact that only **62.3%** of women complete the WHO recommended 4+ visits.
 - Kenya's **85.2% facility delivery rate** means roughly **1 in 7 women**
-  still delivers outside a health facility
+  still delivers outside a health facility.
 - Kenya's **42 under-5 deaths per 1,000** national average masks rates
-  nearly double that in Nyanza region counties
+  nearly double that in Nyanza region counties.

 ### Key Insight

-> *The challenge facing Kenya's maternal health system is not coverage — it is equity.
-The data consistently shows that where you are born in Kenya determines whether your mother had skilled care, whether she delivered safely, and whether you survived your first five years of life.*
+> **The challenge facing Kenya's maternal health system is not coverage it is equity.
+The data consistently shows that where you are born in Kenya determines whether your mother had skilled care, whether she delivered safely, and whether you survived your first five years of life.**

 ### Recommendations for Policymakers and Health Organizations
-1. **Targeted investment** in Mandera, Wajir and Garissa across all maternal health indicators
+1. **Targeted investment** in Mandera, Wajir and Garissa across all maternal health indicators.
-2. **Quality over quantity** — ANC attendance numbers are misleading without measuring timeliness and frequency
+2. **Quality over quantity** — ANC attendance numbers are misleading without measuring timeliness and frequency.
-3. **Tana River** requires urgent attention as an emerging concern in facility delivery rates
+3. **Tana River** requires urgent attention as an emerging concern in facility delivery rates.
-4. **Nyanza region** needs a disease-specific intervention strategy addressing malaria and HIV burden driving under-5 mortality
+4. **Nyanza region** needs a disease-specific intervention strategy addressing malaria and HIV burden driving under-5 mortality.

----

 ## About This Project
 This analysis was built entirely using: